pderichs/kalkulator/README.md

 # DONE

+- BUG: gtest is creating a lib folder on the root with every build
 - BUG: Change name of tests executable
 - BUG: ScrollToCell -> Cell should be in center of view
 - FEAT: Add simple format: bold